RxAnte/oauth/documentation/php/require-oauth-session-login-redirect-middleware.md

 A [PSR-15](https://github.com/php-fig/http-server-middleware) server middleware implementation.

-This middleware can be used to require a valid token to be present in a user's session.
+This middleware ensures a valid token is present in a user's session.
 If the token stored in the session is valid, a `\RxAnte\OAuth\UserInfo\OauthUserInfo` instance will be added to the request attributes with the name `oauthUserInfo`.
 If there is no valid session, the user will be sent through the OAuth process to acquire a token to store on the session.

-This is great for use with browser PHP application access.
+You can also implement an instance of `\RxAnte\OAuth\CustomAuthenticationHook` to do any custom authentication your application needs, and/or create a custom `\Psr\Http\Message\ResponseInterface` to respond with.
+See the [Custom Authentication Hook documentation](custom-auth-hook.md) for more details.

 > [!NOTE]
 > `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of [OauthUserInfoRepositoryInterface](oauth-user-info-repository-interface.md).
-This package provides an Auth0 implementation or a FusionAuth implementation.
+This package provides an implementation which will need to be configured in order to use `\RxAnte\OAuth\Handlers\RxAnte\RxAnteUserInfoRepository`.

 > [!NOTE]
 > `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of `RxAnte\OAuth\TokenRepository\Refresh\GetRefreshedAccessToken`.
-This package provides an Auth0 implementation or a FusionAuth implementation.
-See [Using and Configuring the Auth0 Implementation](using-configuring-auth0-implementation.md) and [Using and Configuring the FusionAuth Implementation](using-configuring-fusion-auth-implementation.md).
+This package provides an implementation which must be configured: `\RxAnte\OAuth\Handlers\RxAnte\TokenRefresh\RxAnteGetRefreshedAccessToken`.

 > [!NOTE]
 > `RequireOauthSessionLoginRedirectMiddleware` requires an implementation of `RxAnte\OAuth\TokenRepository\Refresh\Lock\RefreshLock`.
 This package provides a Redis implementation.
 See [Redis Refresh Lock](redis-refresh-lock.md).